Marvel Cinematic Universe Movies Ranked: Worst to Best

 7) Captain America: Civil War

-Team Iron Man and Team Cap still spark debate to this day.
+Team Iron Man and Team Cap had the ability to spark ongoing debates and resonate with audiences to this day.

 6) Avengers: Endgame